 • Our Mission

-Our mission is to enable and advance adoption of satellite Earth observations by public and private organizations to benefit food security, agriculture, market stability, and human and environmental resiliency worldwide.
+Our mission is to enable and advance adoption of satellite Earth observations by public and private organizations to benefit food supply, agricultural production, market stability, and human resilience.

 • Our Approach

-NASA Harvest's goal is to broaden the use of Earth observations (EO) for assessing food security, decreasing market volatility, and monitoring crop productivity across the globe — driven by user-identified needs.
+NASA Harvest's goal is to broaden the use of Earth observations (EO) for food supply applications, decreasing market volatility, and monitoring crop productivity across the globe — driven by user-identified needs.

 • Partnerships & Funding Structure